 Thanks in large part to the STOP ERA campaign, lawmakers realized the amendment would have unleashed a cascade of government actions that would harm women.

 This included government-financed abortion, the legal dissolution of biological differences between men and women, and restrictions on women’s legal rights in matters of divorce.

 Today, the Equal Rights Amendment is an even worse idea than it was in the ‘70s.
 The ERA centers on the word “sex” at a time when ideologues and activists are aggressively pushing to disassociate the term from biology and reinterpret it to include “gender identity.”

 That increases the danger that “sex” becomes meaningless, opening the door for men who identify as women to compete in—and dominate—women’s sports, and for men to enter into shelters designed to protect women who have suffered domestic abuse, rape, and trafficking.

-Today, we realize just how prophetic the dangers of the Equal Rights Amendment were.
-Yet progressives are still calling for it to be ratified.
-The name “Equal Rights Amendment” makes the initiative sound beneficial, but in reality, it’s an unnecessary amendment that would have threatened women’s fundamental rights.
+The name “Equal Rights Amendment” makes the initiative sound beneficial, but in reality, it’s an unnecessary amendment that threatens women’s fundamental rights.

 What is the Equal Rights Amendment?